damian buck grilling class menu smoked cheesecake steak smoked wings

 How to know how much gas is in your tank?

-The best weight to figure out how much gas is in your propane tank is to weigh it.
+The best way to figure out how much gas is in your propane tank is to weigh it.
 Find the marking on your tank that starts with TW.
 This will tell you the weight of your tank empty.
 Then weigh your tank and subtract your empty tank weight by the weight of your tank currently to figure out how many lbs are left in your tank.
 A typical 20lb propane tank that is used for grilling will weigh 17lbs empty and they hold 20lbs of gas, so a filled grill tank will weigh 37lbs.
 So if you weigh your tank and it is reading 27lbs, that means there is 10lbs of gas left which is 50%.

 propane markings how to read propane tank